couchbase/docker/community/couchbase-server/2.2.0/README.md

 This README will guide you through running Couchbase Server under Docker.

 [Couchbase Server](http://en.wikipedia.org/wiki/Couchbase_Server) is an open-source, distributed (shared-nothing architecture) NoSQL document-oriented database and key-value store that is optimized for interactive applications.

-It has roots in both Membase (a clustered memcached) and Apache CouchDB, but is distinct from both.
+Licensing information is covered towards the end of this guide.

 # Background Information